Milton Margai: Legacy

-Today, Sierra Leoneans regard Sir Milton Margai as a man of honesty and high principle, and look back to his time in office as a period of prosperity and social harmony.
-In 1964, Sierra Leone released ½, 1, 5, 10 and 20 cent coins, all of which featured portraits of Margai.

 Sir Milton Margai School for the Blind

 In 1961, Margai appealed for funding to build a school for the blind in Freetown.
 In 1962, he set the foundation stone for the building at Wilkinson Road.
 The school motto is: "We cannot see but we will conquer".
 In 2006, the school was the subject of a three-part documentary on BBC News.
 The Milton Margai School for the Blind Choir has toured the UK twice in 2003 and 2006.

 Milton Margai College of Education and Technology

 In 1963, the Milton Margai College of Education and Technology was established.
 The first incarnation of the school was the Milton Margai Teacher's College but as the school grew and the curriculum expanded the name was changed to the Milton Margai College of Education.
 In 2000, the school merged with the Freetown Technical Institute.